-- All access roads are required to be built to an adoptable standard to comply with Road Construction Consent and be suitable for access by our largest refuse or recycling collection vehicle (please see above vehicle information). - Direct vehicle access is required for collection crews to all refuse storage locations; aim to provide vehicle access within 5 metres.
+- All access roads are required to be built to an adoptable standard to comply with Road Construction Consent - A refuse vehicle access route should be developed and agreed with the Waste and Cleaning service.
+This route must be suitable for access by our largest refuse or recycling collection vehicle (please see above vehicle information).
+The Edinburgh Design Guidance provides advice on key design considerations when developing the refuse vehicle access route.

-- A straight pull of 10 metres is the maximum walking distance from bin storage area to the vehicle, (a bin full of glass is heavy), and bins will only be wheeled over, and lifted from, hard standing surfaces. - Hammerheads or turning areas are required for dead ends.
-Yellow line marking (hatching) must be provided to stop people parking and causing access problems at the hammerhead. - Access should be protected for the path from the bin store to vehicle collection point (e.g. to prevent double parking) and to avoid obstructions. - The maximum distance a vehicle will reverse along an access road is 15 metres where a turning area is not provided - A maximum gradient of 1:15 for any routes between bin store and vehicle; no steps. - A maximum walking distance is required for the householder (from home to bin) no greater than 30 metres regardless of whether the bin is stored externally or internally (BS5906:2005 - Waste Management in Buildings) - If a road is not adopted (e.g. a private road), all criteria outlined within this document must nevertheless be followed (e.g. width, height clearance, swept path analysis) and written consent must be given for permanent access or waste collection cannot take place. - Where the criteria above are not met, it will be the responsibility of the householder or factor to agree a collection point which is acceptable to the Council and ensure that bins are presented there on the appropriate collection days and removed afterwards.
+- Direct vehicle access is required for collection crews to all refuse storage locations.
+The layout should aim to provide vehicle access within 5 metres. - A straight pull of 10 metres is the maximum walking distance from bin storage area to the vehicle, (a bin full of glass is heavy), and bins will only be wheeled over, and lifted from, hard standing surfaces. - The maximum distance a vehicle will reverse along an access route is 15 metres.
+Where a route is longer than 15m and ends at a dead end, a hammerhead or turning area is required there, and yellow line marking (hatching) must be provided to stop people parking and causing access problems at the hammerhead. - Access should be protected for the path from the bin store to vehicle collection point (e.g. to prevent double parking) and to avoid obstructions. - A maximum gradient of 1:15 for any routes between bin store and vehicle; no steps. - A maximum walking distance is required for the householder (from home to bin) no greater than 30 metres regardless of whether the bin is stored externally or internally (BS5906:2005 - Waste Management in Buildings) - If a road is not adopted (e.g. a private road), all criteria outlined within this document must nevertheless be followed (e.g. width, height clearance, swept path analysis) and written consent must be given for permanent access or waste collection cannot take place. - Where the criteria above are not met, it will be the responsibility of the householder or factor to agree a collection point which is acceptable to the Council and ensure that bins are presented there on the appropriate collection days and removed afterwards.